CenturyLinkCloud/PublicKB/Lumen Network Storage/Getting Started/object-storage-baas.md

 {{{
-  "title": "Lumen Object Storage for Backup as a Service and Linux Machines", "date": "8-4-2021",
+  "title": "Lumen Object Storage for Backup as a Service / Linux Machines", "date": "8-10-2021",
-  "authors": "Evgeny Rudinsky / Brian Button, updates by Randy Roten", "attachments": [],
+  "author": "Evgeny Rudinsky and Brian Button, updates by Randy Roten", "attachments": [],
   "contentIsHTML": false,
   "sticky": true
 }}}

 ### Description
 This article outlines how customers can set up their Lumen Object Storage for Backup as a Service, along with S3CMD Object Storage Management for Linux Machines.